enginepdf/DevOpsCurriculum/Quest14/README.md

         The IT infrastructure managed by this process comprises both physical equipment, such as bare-metal servers, as well as virtual machines, and associated configuration resources.
         The definitions may be in a version control system.
 It can use either scripts or declarative definitions, rather than manual processes, but the term is more often used to promote declarative approaches

-        All continuous configuration automation (CCA) tools can be thought of as an extension of traditional IaC frameworks.
+        All Continuous Configuration Automation(CCA) tools can be thought of as an extension of traditional IaC frameworks.
         They leverage IaC to change, configure, and automate infrastructure, and they also provide visibility, efficiency and flexibility in how infrastructure is managed.
         These additional attributes provide enterprise-level security and compliance